mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 #### Financial Analysis (Page 3)

-To get started with Financial Analysis in R, head to Page 3 of the cheat sheet, and you can check out the Financial Analysis Section.
+To get started with Financial Analysis in R, head to **Page 3 of the cheat sheet**, and you can check out the Financial Analysis Section.

-* You'll see Tidyquant and several other R packages.
+* You'll see Tidyquant and several other Financial R Packages.
 * The links will take you to the `tidyquant` & financial software documentation.

 ![](/assets/cheatsheet_tidyquant.jpg)